Every year.

 “That’s me.”

-It even happened at work and on zoom and on teams.
+Even happened at work and zoom and teams.

 So many mispronunciations.